alphaee/ISP/README.md

 # ISP
-Young Kim, Dan Kim, Franklin Wang
+Developed by Young Kim, Dan Kim, Franklin Wang

+*Update Log*

 6/30/15
 - Developed a way to control a player with a joystick.